jr-rebolledo/tinkery-docs/README.md

 As a RevOps analyst, understanding the differences between OLTP (Online Transaction Processing) and OLAP (Online Analytical Processing) systems can greatly help you in streamlining various operational and analytical tasks.
 Here's a straightforward explanation aimed at a business user like yourself:

 #### OLTP Systems: The Workhorses of Daily Transactions
+**What They Do**
-What They Do: OLTP systems are designed to manage and handle everyday business transactions efficiently.
+OLTP systems are designed to manage and handle everyday business transactions efficiently.
 These systems are what you interact with when you're doing routine tasks such as entering data, updating records, or processing sales.
 They are built to be fast and reliable at these types of tasks.

-Characteristics:
+**Characteristics**

+**Speed and Efficiency**
-Speed and Efficiency: OLTP systems are optimized for speed and can handle a large number of transactions by multiple users simultaneously.
+OLTP systems are optimized for speed and can handle a large number of transactions by multiple users simultaneously.
+**Detailed and Current**
-Detailed and Current: The data in OLTP systems is very detailed, up-to-date, and typically organized at a transactional level (like individual sales or customer interactions).
+The data in OLTP systems is very detailed, up-to-date, and typically organized at a transactional level (like individual sales or customer interactions).
+**Business Use Example**
-Business Use Example: If you're entering a new customer into a CRM system or processing a sales order, you're likely using an OLTP system.
+If you're entering a new customer into a CRM system or processing a sales order, you're likely using an OLTP system.
 These systems ensure that such operations are performed quickly and accurately.

 #### OLAP Systems: The Analysts of Historical Data
+**What They Do**
-What They Do: OLAP systems are designed for querying and analyzing historical data.
+OLAP systems are designed for querying and analyzing historical data.
 These systems allow you to look at big volumes of data from different angles to understand trends, patterns, and insights.
 They are not focused on recording transactions but on helping you make sense of what those transactions mean over time.

-Characteristics:
+**Characteristics**

+**Complex Queries**
-Complex Queries: OLAP systems are optimized for complex queries that involve aggregating large amounts of data (like total sales over the last year or comparison of quarterly revenues).
+OLAP systems are optimized for complex queries that involve aggregating large amounts of data (like total sales over the last year or comparison of quarterly revenues).
 Data Organization: The data in OLAP systems is typically summarized and organized differently from OLTP systems, often in multidimensional structures that make complex queries and report generation easier.
 Business Use Example: If you're trying to analyze sales trends over the past five years to predict future demands or to assess the performance of different regions or products, you'd turn to an OLAP system.
 These systems help you delve into the data to extract strategic insights.